 Solar panels can last 25 years or longer.
 While your roof doesn't need to be brand new, it should be in good shape before installing panels on top of it.
 Asphalt, metal, concrete, clay tile and vinyl roofs all easily support a solar panel system.

-You can use Google's Project Sunroof to evaluate solar in your area.
+You can use Google's Project Sunroof to evaluate solar strength in your neighborhood and get cost savings projections.
 Despite our northern climate, New England has excellent solar potential.